 - SSI devices when the RP is on the master SLR

 - When the ICAP used is on the same SLR as the RP.

 Any partial bitstream that configures a slave SLR from the master ICAP will see multiple PRDONE events due to the construction of these partial bitstreams.
-Instead, use the EOS pin on the STARTUP block on the master SLR as a reliable indication of the completion of partial reconfiguration.
+Instead, use the EOS pin on the STARTUP block on the master SLR (or on the target SLR if the RP is not on the master SLR) as a reliable indication of the completion of partial reconfiguration.